pradhyu/vscode-custom-tooltip/README.md

 ### Viewing Output

 - **Immediate popup**: After command execution, output appears in a side panel
-- **Rich hover tooltip**: Hover over the text to see a preview with ✅/❌ icon
+- **Rich hover tooltip**: Hover over the text to see:
+  - ✅/❌ icon indicating success or error
+  - The input text that was used
+  - The actual command that was executed
+  - Preview of the output
 - **Full output link**: Click the link in the tooltip to open the complete output in a popup

 ## Configuration